Another big game by Travis Kelce gets the Chiefs back to the Super Bowl

+BALTIMORE (AP) — Hearing questions all week about the Baltimore Ravens defense he and the Kansas City Chiefs were about to face only fired up Travis Kelce — more than usual.

-BALTIMORE (AP) — Travis Kelce delivered another monster playoff performance to put the defending champion Kansas City Chiefs back in the Super Bowl.
+The result was Kelce delivering another monster performance to put the defending champion Chiefs back in the Super Bowl.

-With pop star girlfriend Taylor Swift, brother Jason and mother Donna among those in attendance, Kelce made 11 catches for 116 yards and had a touchdown reception in the Chiefs' 17-10 AFC championship game victory over the Baltimore Ravens on Sunday.
+With pop star girlfriend Taylor Swift, brother Jason and mother Donna among those in attendance, Kelce had 11 catches for 116 yards and had a touchdown reception in Kansas City's 17-10 AFC championship game victory at Baltimore on Sunday.

+Quarterback Patrick Mahomes, who has made a career out of throwing to Kelce, said his longtime teammate was motivated by the chance to show what he could do against the Ravens.

+“He’s one of those guys that he loves the challenge,” Mahomes said.
+“When the lights get brighter, he plays better.
+That’s the true mark of a champion, and that’s what he is.”

-In the process, Kelce broke Jerry Rice’s NFL career record for the most catches in the postseason.
+A four-time All-Pro tight end and already a two-time Super Bowl champion, Kelce in the process also broke Jerry Rice’s NFL career record for the most catches in the postseason.
 He now has 156 in 21 playoff games.

+“Shout out to Jerry Rice, baby,” Kelce said immediately after the game.
+“And believe it.
+You’ve got to fight for your right to party!”

-Kansas City is making a fourth Super Bowl appearance in five years and is one victory against San Francisco or Detroit from a third NFL title in that span.
-Kelce has three TDs this postseason after two in a divisional round victory at Buffalo last week.
+Party time is on in Kansas City, with the team making a fourth Super Bowl appearance in five years and standing one victory away from a third NFL title in that span.
+Kelce has been a huge part of this run, with three TDs after two in a divisional round victory at Buffalo last week.

+“He’s amazing," right tackle Jawaan Taylor said.
+"It just shows his grit, his toughness.
+(He is) an amazing leader, and the way he prepares every week is amazing.
+He’s a phenomenal player.”

-The favorite playmaker of Chiefs quarterback Patrick Mahomes, Kelce came into the game with 1,694 yards receiving in the playoffs, trailing only Rice's 2,245 in the league's record book.
+Mahomes' favorite playmaker, Kelce came in with 1,694 yards receiving in the playoffs, trailing only Rice's 2,245 in the league's record book.

 AP Freelance Writer Dave Ginsburg contributed.